Volunteer Opportunities and Partner Organizations

 Washington Heights Gardening Crew

-The group has recruited and involved local children and adults in a variety of gardening activities on the David Freidland/Juan Pablo Duarte Square on Broadway and the tree pits on St. Nicholas Avenue and on Broadway from W. 169th to W. 171st Streets.
+The group has recruited and involved local children and adults in a variety of gardening activities on the David Freidland/Juan Pablo Duarte Square on Broadway and the tree pits on St. Nicholas Avenue and on Broadway from West 169th Street to West 171st Street.

 Contact: Dana Hockenbury at email@example.com